Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke Performance Insights

+- Duke is surrendering the same number of points at home and in away games (50.2) this year.

+- In their last 10 games, the Blue Devils have been putting up 56.4 points per game, an average that's significantly lower than the 63.9 they've scored over the course of the 2022-23 season.

-- The Blue Devils are outscoring opponents by 13.2 points per game with a +423 scoring differential overall.
-They put up 63.9 points per game (202nd in college basketball) and give up 50.7 per outing (first in college basketball).
+- The Buffaloes are outscoring opponents by 10.5 points per game, with a +338 scoring differential overall.
+They put up 69.2 points per game (101st in college basketball) and give up 58.7 per outing (47th in college basketball).

-- With 60.2 points per game in ACC matchups, Duke is posting 3.7 fewer points per game in conference games compared to its season average (63.9 PPG).

 © 2023 Data Skrive.
 All rights reserved.